Part 2: Base FAQ agent

 )

-The model is gpt-4o-mini here.
-Use another tool-capable model if you need to, but keep the rest of the cells the same.
+as long as you keep the rest of the cells the same.

 Run a normal question